bioboot/bimm143_tmp/README.md

 # BIMM143

-Class work from W24 for BIMM132 at UC San Diego.
+My class work from W24 for BIMM132 at UC San Diego.